-Objections and Appeals in Saskatchewan
+Saskatchewan Objections and Appeals Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-If you disagree with a CRA assessment or reassessment, you can file a Notice of Objection under Section 165 of the Income Tax Act.
+If you disagree with an assessment or reassessment, you can file a Notice of Objection under section 165.
+This is the formal first step — and the one most people miss because the deadline is short.

-For individuals, the deadline is the later of 90 days from the date of assessment or one year after the filing deadline for that tax year.
-For corporations, the deadline is 90 days only.
+For individuals, you have the later of 90 days from the assessment date or one year after the return's filing due date.
+For corporations, it's 90 days only.
+The Act does not extend these clocks generously.

-Once you file, a CRA Appeals officer reviews your case independently from the auditor who made the original decision.
-This is a fresh look at your situation.
+Once filed, the case moves to a CRA Appeals officer who reviews it independently from the auditor who made the original decision.
+That separation matters — it's the first time fresh eyes look at your file.

 When does it apply?

-This applies to any taxpayer who has received a Notice of Assessment or Reassessment they disagree with.
+Applies to any taxpayer who's received a Notice of Assessment or Reassessment they disagree with.

 What to Do If You Disagree with a CRA Tax Assessment in Canada